MrOrdenador/adventjs-2025/README.md

 I will be exclusively using git to upload my answers, so I'm able to learn and improve my git skills/commands.

-I will try to keep up with JS and TS at the same time.
+I will try to keep up with JS, TS and Python at the same time.

+# NOTE:
+Some of the files include comments.
+Using comments might get your Code Review score down.
+Remember to remove them before entering the solution.